serverless/emulator/README.md

 ### Middlewares

-The Local Emulator provides a middleware concept which makes it possible to use custom code to modify the data which is used inside the Local Emulator when exercising core logic (e.g. setting up the execution environment, invoking functions, etc.).
+The Emulator provides a middleware concept which makes it possible to use custom code to modify the data which is used inside the Emulator when exercising core logic (e.g. setting up the execution environment, invoking functions, etc.).

-The core Local Emulators `runMiddleware` functionality ensures that the raw data object which is passed into it will be copied over into an `input` object and removed from the root of the object.
+The core Emulators `runMiddlewares` functionality ensures that the raw data object which is passed into it will be copied over into an `input` object and removed from the root of the object.
 Furthermore it creates a blank `output` object which can be used by middlewares to store the computed results.

 Let's take a quick look at an example to see how this works behind the scenes.

-We assume that the data which is passed into the Local Emulators `runMiddleware` function has the following shape:
+We assume that the data which is passed into the Emulators `runMiddlewares` function has the following shape:

 ```javascript
 {